A Sunday Afternoon on the Island of La Grande Jatte: Acquisition by the Art Institute of Chicago

 In 1923, Frederic Bartlett was appointed trustee of the Art Institute of Chicago.
 He and his second wife, Helen Birch Bartlett, loaned their collection of French Post-Impressionist and Modernist art to the museum.
 It was Mrs. Bartlett who had an interest in French and avant-garde artists and influenced her husband's collecting tastes.
 Sunday Afternoon on the Island of La Grande Jatte was purchased on the advice of the Art Institute of Chicago's curatorial staff in 1924.

 In conceptual artist Don Celender's 1974–75 book Observation and Scholarship Examination for Art Historians, Museum Directors, Artists, Dealers and Collectors, it is claimed that the institute paid $24,000 for the work (over $354,000 in 2018 dollars).

-In 1958, the painting was loaned for the only time: to the Museum of Modern Art in New York.
-On 15 April 1958, a fire there, which killed one person on the second floor of the museum, forced the evacuation of the painting, which had been on a floor above the fire, to the Whitney Museum, which adjoined MoMA at the time.
+In 1958, the painting was loaned for the only time, to the Museum of Modern Art in New York.
+On 15 April 1958, a fire there, which killed one person on the second floor of the museum, forced the emergency evacuation of the painting, which had been on a floor above the fire, to the Whitney Museum, which adjoined MoMA at the time.